At Mexico-Audrain Library

 Another advantage of the eBooks program is the ability to change the format on the electronic readers.
 "You can make the type as large as you need," Bruner said.
 "This can make the books easier to read."

 Any electronic reader device will work with the eBooks program.
 "We have patrons who use lots of Kindles and Nooks, but also some who have purchased just the basic reader to participate in the program," Bruner said.

 There is information at the Mexico library and all branches which will help patrons log on to the eBooks system.
 Residents of Audrain County who are in good standing with the library district (no fines, overdues, lost materials or expired library cards) are eligible to participate.

-Page 2 of 2 - Employees at every branch can assist patrons with logging on to eBooks.
+Employees at every branch can assist patrons with logging on to eBooks.
 At Mexico, there are a variety of electronic readers available to show patrons how to log on.